OptEMA: Adaptive Exponential Moving Average for Stochastic Optimization with Zero-Noise Optimality: The OptEMA Algorithms

-Here, $\rho_t$ captures the cumulative gradient magnitude along the optimization path, whereas $\tau_t$ records the largest gradient norm observed so far.
-Together, these quantities provide purely data-dependent signals for controlling both the EMA coefficients and the effective stepsize.
+In summary, $\rho_t$ captures the cumulative gradient magnitude along the optimization path and directly drives the adaptive EMA coefficient in the two OptEMA variants.
+The quantity $\hat g_t$ records the largest gradient norm observed so far and is used mainly as an analytical device for bounding the variation of $\rho_t$.

 The algorithm then maintains the standard first- and second-moment EMA estimates

 which retain exactly the same structural form as in Adam-style optimizers.
 The essential departure from standard Adam lies in the fact that the coefficients $(\alpha_t,\beta_t)$ and the effective stepsize $\gamma_t$ are no longer preset in an open-loop manner; instead, they are determined adaptively from the observed trajectory.